-- Fact: a thing that is indisputably the case or situation - Interpretation: the action of explaining the meaning of some fact or set of facts - Knowledge: believe in some fact or facts which can be justified using evidence, justified true belief - Opinion: a view or judgment formed about something, not necessarily based on fact or knowledge
+- Fact: a thing that is indisputably the case or situation - Interpretation: the action of explaining the meaning of some fact or set of facts - Knowledge: believe in some fact or facts which can be justified using evidence, justified true helief - Opinion: a view or judgment formed about something, not necessarily based on fact or knowledge both attorneys have knowledge of the facts, generally both parties agree when there is evidence which can be used to justify that knowledge.
+Everything else which cannot be agreed becomes an opinion which is then argued in the case.
+Evidence is provided but the parties don't agree on the evidence or they can dispute evidence with different interpretations of facts.

 When attorneys argue a case one of the first things they do is try and agree on the facts, the items about the case which are not in dispute.
 When an interpretation is agreed to by both attorneys, that interpretation becomes a fact.
-If both parties in a case agree on some set of facts it can be said that both attorneys have knowledge of the facts, generally both parties agree when there is evidence which can be used to justify that knowledge.
-Everything else which cannot be agreed becomes an opinion which is then argued in the case.
-Evidence is provided but the parties don't agree on the evidence or they can dispute evidence with different interpretations of facts.
+If both parties in a case agree on some set of facts it can be said that

-1 Andrew D. Spear in his document, Ontology for the Twenty First Century: An Introduction with Recommendations, page 4
+$^{^{25}}$ Andrew D. Spear in his document, Ontology for the Twenty First Century: An Introduction with Recommendations, page 4